Seeing the Future—A Gift We All Possess

 Can we see into the future?
 Each of us has a concern for what lies ahead.
 We work hard in the present to bring about a better future, and many of us long to know what might be coming in the times ahead.
 Is there a device or some method to actually help us see into those times yet to happen?
 At least in some way, a spyglass can enable us to look into the future since it can visually bring much closer those faraway places and things towards which we’re heading.
 Visualization / the power of imagination is the first step in any goal setting process.
 Beyond that, action and persistence are what create our destiny.
 But can we get a glimpse of what that destiny will be?
 That is the question posed in One April in Boston.

 The Revolutionary War era in which young Ben Edwards lived was one of great change.
 It has been dubbed the “Age of Enlightenment” because of the intellectual, philosophical, and scientific developments that dominated the world during the 17th to 19th century.
-Among these new ideas and advancements were great strides in optical inventions, and 18th century America had eager customers for any new instruments that could enhance the understanding of the world in which they lived.
-This 18th century English trade card, a sort of advertisement of the period, shows the many scientific instruments available to the American colonists via importation from England.
+Among these new ideas and advancements were great strides in optical inventions, and 18th-century America had eager customers for any new instruments that could enhance the understanding of the world in which they lived.
+This 18th-century English trade card, a sort of advertisement of the period, shows the many scientific instruments available to the American colonists via importation from England.
 At the upper left is a spyglass.
 Ordinarily, the word telescope is used for a celestial instrument, and a spyglass denotes a terrestrial device.
-Along with being an important tool used by mariners and landlubbers alike, a spyglass was an oft-used pictorial device in paintings of the period, as can be seen in the two portraits below, Charles Stoppelaer’s portrait of Admiral Sir Walter Stirling and a young girl painted by Pietro Antonio.
+Along with being an important tool used by mariners and landlubbers alike, a spyglass was an oft-used pictorial device in paintings of the period, as shown in the two portraits below: Charles Stoppelaer’s portrait of Admiral Sir Walter Stirling and a young girl painted by Pietro Antonio.

 In this painting, “General George Washington at Trenton,” by John Trumbull, Washington is holding a spyglass in his right hand.
 The painting was created after the Revolutionary War in 1792, and Trumbull, having been an aide-de-camp to Washington, was very familiar with the general’s military equipage as well as artistic symbolism used in portraiture.
 He included the spyglass (see the detail in the inset) in order to symbolize Washington’s role as a leader who could foresee and guide the destiny of the country for which he fought so tenaciously.
-Trumbull painted the spyglass so accurately that it’s been recognized as one made by John Dolland of London, a famous and important maker of spyglasses, telescopes and other optical instruments.
+Trumbull painted the spyglass so accurately that it has been recognized as one made by John Dolland of London, a famous and important maker of spyglasses, telescopes, and other optical instruments.
 Washington owned a number of spyglasses during his lifetime.
-He certainly used one during his early life as a surveyor, during which time he roamed all around the mountains, hills, valleys and rivers of Virginia.
-For a surveyor, a spyglass would be instrumental in seeing the lay of the land, allowing the user to choose the best direction of travel, avoiding perilous pathways and discovering safer routes.
-Of course, for a military officer a spyglass would be crucial to spot enemy troop formations, artillery positions and fortifications.
+He certainly used one during his early life as a surveyor, during which time he roamed all around the mountains, hills, valleys, and rivers of Virginia.
+For a surveyor, a spyglass would be instrumental in seeing the lay of the land, allowing the user to choose the best direction of travel, avoiding perilous pathways, and discovering safer routes.
+Of course, for a military officer, a spyglass would be crucial to spot enemy troop formations, artillery positions, and fortifications.

-Philip Edwards’ life in 1905 was far different from that of his great-great grandfather Ben.
-Compared to the troubled times of 1775 Boston, there was relative calm in the country and especially in the Millville section of Naugatuck, Connecticut where Phil lived with his family and friends.
-The burgeoning Goodyear Metallic Rubber Shoe Company was the main employer for the area and was where Phil’s father worked.
-Young Phil enjoyed fishing with his friends at Long Meadow Pond, and as a teenager, made even more friends as he’d deliver groceries for a local market, making his rounds in a horse-drawn wagon.
+Philip Edwards’ life in 1905 was far different from that of his great-great-grandfather Ben.
+Compared to the troubled times of 1775 Boston, there was relative calm in the country and especially in the Millville section of Naugatuck, Connecticut, where Phil lived with his family and friends.
+His father worked at the burgeoning Goodyear Metallic Rubber Shoe Company, which was the main employer for the area.
+Young Phil enjoyed fishing with his friends at Long Meadow Pond and, as a teenager, made even more friends as he’d deliver groceries for a local market, making his rounds in a horse-drawn wagon.
 In One April in Boston, Phil shared his encouraging thoughts about setting goals and never giving up on them with the local children as he gave them rides in his delivery wagon.
 In the story, Phil’s spyglass allowed him to perceive something of the future for both him and his friends, as seen in the illustration.